Ford Explorer EV: Details

-The options for the Explorer starts with a rear-wheel-drive version which is rated at 168 bhp of horsepower.
-It is equipped with a Volkswagen supplied 55 kWh (52 kWh usable) battery with an estimated range of up to 350 km.
-Other options include a more powerful single-motor model with 282 bhp, featuring a larger 82 kWh (77 kWh usable) battery that is rated at around 540 km in a single charge [citation needed].
+The options for the Explorer EV start with a rear-wheel-drive version which is rated at 168 bhp of horsepower.
+It is equipped with a Volkswagen-supplied 55 kWh (52 kWh usable) battery with an estimated range of up to 350 km.
+Other options include a more powerful single-motor model with 282 bhp, featuring a larger 82 kWh (77 kWh usable) battery that is rated at around 540 km in a single charge.
 This model also has a maximum charging speed of 170 kW.
-The flagship model Explorer has dual motors with a combined 335 bhp, with the same battery and charging capabilities as the mid-range model.
+The flagship model Explorer EV has dual motors with a combined 335 bhp, with the same battery and charging capabilities as the mid-range model.
 The most expensive model is capable of 490 km of range with towing capability rated at 1400 kg.
 All models are capable of fast charging from 10 to 80 percent in about 25 minutes.
-The available wheel sizes are 19, 20 and 21 inches.
+The available wheel sizes are 19, 20, and 21 inches.

+The Ford Explorer was revised in April 2026, in keeping with similar developments on the related Volkswagen Group MEB vehicles.
+The APP 310 electric motor was replaced with the updated APP 350 motor for the Standard Range models, the new motor is combined with a new 62 kWh lithium iron phosphate battery replacing the 55 kWh battery.
+The new motor increases power from 168 bhp to 187 bhp and torque from 310 Nm to 350 Nm.
+The Extended Range model retains the more powerful APP 550 electric motor, with the All Wheel Drive variant similarly retaining the combination of APP 550 motor on the rear axle and AKA 150 motor on the front axle.
+The Extended Range and All Wheel Drive models saw increases in their towing capacity to 1200 kg and 1800 kg respectively.
+One pedal driving and Vehicle-to-grid options were introduced, as was a new Android Automotive based infotainment system.

 Marketing

-To promote the launch of the Explorer in Europe, the automaker has announced that the electric vehicle will embark on a journey around the world, led by influencer Lexie Alford, who holds the record for the youngest person to visit every country of the world.
+To promote the launch of the Explorer EV in Europe, Ford has announced that the vehicle will embark on a journey around the world, led by influencer Lexie Alford, who holds the record for the youngest person to visit every country of the world.